Lachcim/css-irl-bot/README.md

 password=XXX
 username=XXX
 ```
-The client ID and secret can be obtained when registering a reddit app: https://reddit.com/prefs/apps/.
+The client ID and secret can be obtained by [registering a reddit app](https://reddit.com/prefs/apps).

 ## Running the bot